 - If medical bills exceed a certain limit

-The pure-comparative rule requires all drivers in the state to carry a minimum of $10,000 in personal injury protection and property damage liability.
+The modified-comparative rule requires all drivers in the state to carry a minimum of $10,000 in personal injury protection and property damage liability.
 The goal is to have all victims seek compensation through their insurance before trying to file a lawsuit.

 Ways to Seek Compensation for Auto Accidents in Florida